Skip to Main Content

 The following content elements exist:

-• Historical Resources – online sources that are of historical value in understanding issues, events, or concepts in IR or are digital archives of primary sources that contain important historical information relevant to IR.
+• Historical Resources – online sources that are of historical value in understanding issues, events, or concepts in IR or that are digital archives of primary sources that contain important historical information relevant to IR.

 • Organizational Resources – links to information produced and/or made available by government agencies, non-governmental organizations, non-profit groups, or think tanks and research centers.